Opening

 This sounds simple and is, until it is not.
 Midway through the game an alchemy system introduces compound preparations, requiring the correct combination of two plants rather than a single identification.
 A separate set of customers asks for remedies that require map consultation as well: find the location, identify what grows there, deduce what a customer might need from it.
 The system layers without becoming a different game.
 Each new mechanic extends the same core act of botanical deduction rather than replacing it.

-The narrative consequence of each plant selection is where the design becomes genuinely interesting.
 Giving the correct plant advances a customer’s story thread; giving the wrong one, or a plant with harmful properties, opens a different path.
 The game tracks eight possible endings shaped by these choices, four broadly positive outcomes and four harmful ones.
 The consequences are not flagged in advance.
 A customer who asks for a plant to help someone sleep might be describing insomnia or something else entirely, and the encyclopaedia entry for the plant you select will not tell you which it is.
-The ambiguity is the design.

 Story and Characters